OOI-RCA-APL/ceres/docs/writing-a-driver.md

             return None
 ```

-There is a lot happening here, so let's break it down:
+There is a lot happening here so let's break it down:

 - `Connection.Field(...)` declares a connection with default settings.
 The connection's transport source (TCP host/port) is configured in `ceres.yaml`, not in code, so the same driver class can be reused for different instruments.
 - `SplitByLine()` tells the connection to split incoming bytes on newlines.
 - `suffix=b"\n"` appends a newline to outgoing messages.
 - `receive_timeout=30` disconnects if no data is received for 30 seconds.
 - The `@sieve(connection)` decorator registers the method as a data parser for the named connection.
 Each message received on that connection is passed through this method.
-Do not name the method `sieve`, because a second `@sieve` in the same class would then resolve to the first method rather than the decorator.
+Do not name the method `sieve` because a second `@sieve` in the same class would then resolve to the first method rather than the decorator.
 - Returning a particle stores it in the database.
 Returning `None` skips the message.
 - `ParseFailed` is raised by `from_message()` when the regex does not match.